Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 Desember 2024 08.56.42 UTC
+- WIB: Sabtu, 14 Desember 2024 10.02.49 UTC
-- WITA: Sabtu, 14 Desember 2024 09.56.42 UTC
+- WITA: Sabtu, 14 Desember 2024 11.02.49 UTC
-- WIT: Sabtu, 14 Desember 2024 10.56.42 UTC
+- WIT: Sabtu, 14 Desember 2024 12.02.49 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: technology
+Kategori: inspirational